callstack/react-native-opentok/README.md

 - `onPublishStart?: Function` - Invoked when publishing starts.
 Optional.
 - `onPublishStop?: () => void` - Invoked when publishing stops.
 Optional.
 - `onPublishError?: () => void` - Invoked when publish error occurs.
 Optional.
-- `mute?`: Boolean - This props tells Publisher if should publish audio as well or not.
+- `disableAudio?`: Boolean - This props tells Publisher if should publish audio as well or not.
 Optional.
 Default false.
-- `camera?`: "front" | "back" | "unspecified" - preferred type of camera.
+- `disableVideo?`: Boolean - This props tells Publisher if should publish video as well or not.
 Optional.
-Default "front".
+Default false.
 - every [View property](https://facebook.github.io/react-native/docs/viewproptypes.html#props).

 Available methods:
-- `switchCamera()`: it switch the camera from "back" to "front" or otherwise
+- `switchCamera()`: switches to the next camera.
+Goes back to first one when out of cameras.

 ```js
 <OpenTok.PublisherView